aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 He who throws dirt is losing ground.

-Last update: Fri May 15 07:46:37 2026
+Last update: Sat May 16 07:08:02 2026

 ### Let's play! 🎮